tkamag/AWS-Data-DEA-C01-Course/00-Questions/Tutorials Dojo/Review_Mose_00/00-Review_Mode.md

 You can use Feature Store in the following modes:

 * **Online** – In online mode, features are read with low latency (milliseconds) reads and used for high throughput predictions.
-This mode requires a feature group to be stored in an online store.
+This mode requires a feature group to be stored in an online store..

 * **Offline** – In offline mode, large streams of data are fed to an offline store, which can be used for training and batch inference.
 This mode requires a feature group to be stored in an offline store.
 The offline store uses your S3 bucket for storage and can also fetch data using Athena queries.